 Painting a front door is an inexpensive, impactful way to improve curb appeal in short order.
 What kind of paint works best on exterior doors, and which sheen should you choose?
 Here's what you need to know.

-Q: I want to repaint my front door to cover up some old water stains and add curb appeal.
+Q: I want to repaint my front door to add curb appeal and cover up some old water stains.
+How do I choose between oil- and water-based paints, combination paint-primers, and all the other products on the shelves?
 What is the best paint for front doors?

 A: A fresh coat of paint can hide minor imperfections on your front door, defend it against harsh outdoor elements, and boost curb appeal in a big way.
 But to get these entryway assets, you can’t slap on any old paint.
 The best paint for a front door will have a blend of qualities that maintain its integrity and good looks in the face of stormy weather and scorching sun.
 You’ll want to consider paint durability, sheen, color, and suitability for the material of the door.
 Read on to learn how to pick the right products for your front door, plus color selection and application tips to ensure professional quality results.